Corporate Performance Management Framework

 Annual Performance Review

 Heads of Service and Service Managers are responsible for reviewing Service Delivery Plans, Service PIs and targets every year, with assistance from the Policy and Communications Team.
-This process should start in early December and be finalised by February, so that information can be input into Pentana ahead of the new financial year.
+This process should start in early December and be finalised by February, so that information can be input into Ideagen Risk ahead of the new financial year.

 For audit purposes, all PIs will be subject to control checks to ensure they are based on sound methodology, have adequate controls measures in place and effective ownership.